-Shooting Sports activities are instructional in nature and provide a very broad introduction into the world of riflery, archery, and shotgunning.
+Target Sports activities are instructional in nature and provide a very broad introduction into the world of riflery, shotgunning, archery, and tomahawks.

-H. E. Butt Foundation Shooting Sports activities assume no prior experience with firearms and bows.
+H. E. Butt Foundation Target Sports activities assume no prior experience with firearms and bows.

 Why This Manual?